-After I toss my empties into the recycling bin and haul it to the curb, where do my bottles and jars go, and what happens to them?
+After you toss your empties into the recycling bin and haul it to the curb, where do your bottles and jars go — and what happens to them?

 The journey of your glass bottles and jars is probably longer — but simpler — than you would imagine.

 Glass can be used over and over and over and over

 People have been making glass for more than 4000 years, and it’s one of the few materials in the world that is perpetually recyclable.
 The same glass can be broken down and reused over and over again — theoretically, a million times over.

 Since recycled glass melts at a lower temperature than new materials, it takes less energy to reuse.
 In fact, much of the glass in your favorite bottle of beer has possibly been in tens, if not hundreds of bottles of beer before — especially thanks to states that offer deposit programs.
 (Per the Glass Packaging Institute, in California, glass bottle recycling reaches over 80%.)

 So what happens to glass when it is recycled?